Types of stroke

 High blood pressure

-The main cause of haemorrhagic stroke is high blood pressure, or hypertension.
-The pressure breaks major arteries deep within the brain, causing an intracerebral haemorrhage.
+The main cause of haemorrhagic stroke is high blood pressure, which is called hypertension.
+The high blood pressure breaks major arteries deep within the brain, which causes an intracerebral haemorrhage.

 Find out more about reducing high blood pressure.